 Professional fiduciaries are either court-appointed or hired privately to represent clients in financial matters.
-Conservators, guardians, representative payees, trustees, or agents under a durable power of attorney are all professional fiduciaries, and as such must be licensed under California law after demonstrating that they satisfy various education, experience, and background verification requirements.
+They can act as conservators, guardians, representative payees, trustees, or agents under a durable power of attorney, and as such must be licensed under California law after demonstrating that they satisfy various education, experience, and background verification requirements.
 They pledge to adhere to ethics rules and codes of conduct.

 The Devastating Impact on Victims

 Elder financial abuse can be so devastating that the crime can actually shorten the life span of the victim.
 This shouldn’t be surprising when one considers that an elder who loses his or her savings often can no longer afford adequate medical care and drugs, suitable housing, and necessary personal items.
 For those who suffer from pre-existing serious physical or neurological ailments, the emotional turmoil triggered by this type of crime can, by itself, be severe enough to jeopardize the elder’s life.